My Top 10 Books

 Mar 23, 2026

 Prelude: I have a lot of writing to catch up on (my goal is one post a week).
-My last post put too much pressure on me to draft a magnum opus on "the development of the novel form", which lead to a five week haitus.
+My last post put too much pressure on me to draft a magnum opus on "the development of the novel form", which lead to a five week hiatus.
 I've learned my lesson, I hope.
-I’m going to write shorter, focused posts to build momentum.
+I’m going to write shorter, focused posts to build momentum again.

-As a book lover, its impossible for me to not click on anyone's "top 10" book lists.
+As a book lover, it's impossible for me not to click on a "top 10" list.
 Perhaps you might enjoy seeing mine.

 There is a difference between my top 10 books and the best 10 books.
 There are "better" or more technically proficient writings out there.
-However, these books have had the greatest impact on my life, and for that they are my designated as "top".
+However, these books have had the greatest impact on my life.
+That's why they're my "top".

 My ranking of my top 7 books of all time:

 1. The Glass Castle by Jeannette Walls - I've read this memoir seven times from high school through my twenties.
-It describes the childhood of an author with a father who gambles their money away, a mother who enacts no rules, and two siblings who together persist through moving, violence, and uncertainty.
+It follows the childhood shaped by a father who gambles their money away, a mother who enacts no rules, and siblings who together persist through moving, violence, and uncertainty.
 She shares a special relationship with her father, a failed dreamer.
-I have similar relationship with my father.
-This book is "my first literature love".
+I have a similar relationship with my father.
+This was "my first literature love".

 “We had some times, didn't we?'